Samadhi or Oneness meditation

 The underlying most important tip i can give is Kindness, you will never improve you Meditation if you keep scolding yourself with your inner dialogue.
 Be kind, smile, maybe even a little chuckle that your mind wandered again and gently bring it back to the breath.

 Try this meditation exercise for ten minutes at first and slowly increase the time over a course of a few days.
-The most important thing is to always be patient, kind and compassionate to yourself.

 Why are we doing this